rmourato/rmourato.github.io/_posts/2015-03-11-unit-testing.md

 And what is a unit, even?

-I have seen people writing tests that target a single function/method, a class, a web service... and calling them all unit tests, so I guess the Unit Under Test (UUT) can be anything.
+I have seen people writing tests that target a single function/method, a class, a web service... and calling them all unit tests, so you could say your Unit Under Test (UUT) could be anything.

 There is, however, a sweet spot that gives us the most benefits.

-# Some benefits of unit testing
+# Benefits of unit testing

 To better understand what size each unit should be let's first look at what we can get out from a test.
 It can: